Target Objects and Fields in Import Scenarios

 Target Objects and Fields

-Object column.
-The field name has the same name as the corresponding box on
+a particular target object.
+The field name usually has the same name as the

 Multiple objects support the functionality of each MYOB Acumatica form: a Summary object, detail objects, and related objects.
 These types of objects are described in the following sections.